The Mergers & Acquisitions Review: United States Antitrust Overview

 Before reviewing key developments in the antitrust enforcement of M&A in the United States over the past year, it is helpful to begin with some brief background on US antitrust law and process.

-To help address these issues, the Federal Trade Commission (FTC) and the Department of Justice (DOJ) – the two agencies that share responsibility for competitive enforcement in the United States – have issued guidelines to help practitioners more predictably analyse the potential risk that a transaction may be challenged.4 However, here, too, there are limitations: the guidelines are generalised, and may support varying analyses of a given transaction.
-As a result, many US transactional lawyers take deep, expensive dives into case law and guidelines, only to be inconclusive in predicting the likelihood of government opposition to a proposed transaction.
+To help address these issues, the Federal Trade Commission (FTC) and the Department of Justice (DOJ) – the two agencies that share responsibility for competitive enforcement in the US – have issued guidelines to help practitioners better predict the potential risk that a transaction may be challenged.4 Here, too, however, there are limitations: the guidelines are a decade old and provide only general guidelines pursuant to which the agencies will review a transaction.
+As a result, many US transactional lawyers take deep, expensive dives into case law and guidelines, only to make inconclusive predictions regarding the likelihood of government opposition to a proposed transaction.

-For this reason, it is often a wiser course of action to begin with the Hart-Scott-Rodino Antitrust Improvements Act (HSR Act)5 rather than case law or guidelines.
+For this reason, it is often a wiser course of action to begin with examining how the DOJ and FTC have treated similar transactions under the Hart-Scott-Rodino Antitrust Improvements Act (HSR Act),5 rather than case law or guidelines.
 The HSR Act provides the FTC and DOJ an opportunity to review transactions before the parties close the transaction and the proverbial 'eggs are scrambled'.
-While the HSR Act introduced some delay due to one or more waiting periods, the result – along with the FTC and DOJ's enforcement – actually has created tremendous transparency and much higher levels of certainty.
+While the HSR Act introduced some delay owing to one or more waiting periods, the result – along with the FTC's and DOJ's enforcement – actually has created tremendous transparency and much higher levels of certainty.

-Very generally, a transaction in excess of certain value and party-size thresholds requires that each party make an HSR filing and then observe a 30-day waiting period before consummating the transaction.7 This initial waiting period can be shortened if the parties request and the agencies grant early termination of the waiting period.
-On the other hand, the waiting period may be lengthened if one of the agencies issues a Second Request, which includes a more extensive production of documents, data and interrogatory responses; depositions of individual representatives of the parties; and interviews and document requests issued to relevant third parties such as customers, suppliers and competitors.
-A Second Request will typically add months to the approval process.
+Very generally, under the HSR Act, a transaction that exceeds certain value and party-size thresholds requires that each party make an HSR filing and then observe a 30-day waiting period before consummating the transaction.7 This initial waiting period can be shortened if the parties request and the agencies grant early termination of the waiting period.
+On the other hand, the waiting period may be lengthened if one of the agencies issues a Request for Additional Information and Documentary Material, or Second Request, which requires a more extensive production of documents, data and interrogatory responses; depositions of individual representatives of the parties; and interviews and document requests issued to relevant third parties such as customers, suppliers and competitors.
+A Second Request typically will add months to the HSR clearance process.

-In a Second Request scenario, there are three potential outcomes after the parties comply: the reviewing agency can clear a transaction; the parties and the agency can enter into a settlement (consent decree), which typically requires the divestiture of one party's businesses to an approved buyer as a condition of allowing the broader transaction to be consummated; or the agencies can seek to block the transaction in federal court for violating Section 7 of the Clayton Act.
+Once a Second Request is issued, there are three potential outcomes after the parties comply: the reviewing agency can clear the transaction; the parties and the agency can enter into a settlement (consent decree), which typically requires the divestiture of one party's businesses to an approved buyer as a condition of allowing the broader transaction to be consummated; or the agency can seek to block the transaction in federal court for violating Section 7 of the Clayton Act.

-- 97.4 per cent of transactions were cleared without a Second Request, a higher rate than in any year other than 2008, during the Great Recession;10
+- 97 per cent of transactions were cleared without a Second Request, within 1 per cent of clearance ratios in the past 10 years;11

-- most transactions were resolved within the first 30 days, with early termination (typically shortening the period to between 10 to 14 days) granted almost 80 per cent of the time it was requested;11
+- most transactions were resolved within the first 30 days, with early termination (typically shortening the period to between 10 to 14 days) granted almost 75 per cent of the time it was requested (down about 5 per cent from the previous year);12

-- of these thousands of filings, the FTC issued 33 Second Requests and the DOJ issued 18; and12
+- of these thousands of filings, the FTC issued 30 Second Requests and the DOJ issued 31;13 and

 ii Strategies to increase transparency and predictability

-Despite the fact that the overwhelming majority of transactions are approved, each transaction presents its own facts and circumstances, and so a positive outcome cannot be assumed.
+Despite the fact that the overwhelming majority of transactions continue to be cleared, each transaction presents its own facts and circumstances, and thus a positive outcome is not guaranteed.
 Careful preparation is thus always necessary.
 Preparation should begin with an assessment of the current competitive landscape gleaned from discussion with the parties, ordinary course documents and public sources.
 This assessment should include:

 - whether and the extent to which the parties compete against one other;